Living With Someone With ADHD

 Living With Someone With ADHD: What To Expect

-There is undoubtedly a shift in household dynamic when there is someone with Attention Deficit Hyperactivity Disorder (ADHD).
+There is undoubtedly a shift in household dynamics when there is someone with Attention Deficit Hyperactivity Disorder (ADHD).
 The newly diagnosed are uncertain as to what friends and family will encounter with the presence of the disorder in their lives.
 Without experiencing ADHD firsthand, most without the condition do not know what to expect.
 To successfully manage ADHD, keeping realistic expectations is critical.

 Living with someone with ADHD: Impulsiveness VS. Spontaneity